jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-05.md

 ---
 heading: Ezekiel 5
-title: "The Anunnaki Speak"
+title: "The Death of People"
 description: "In year 30, month 4, day 5, I was among the captives by the river of Chebar"
-weight: 4
+weight: 12
 image: "/covers/old.jpg"
 ---